 |Brief Biography of Dr. James Rourke MD, CCFP(EM), MClinSc, FCFP, FRRMS, FCAHS, LLD

 Dr. James Rourke, Professor of Family Medicine (2004-present) served as Dean of Medicine (2004-2016) at Memorial University of Newfoundland.

 Since moving to Newfoundland and Labrador, Dr. Rourke has traveled extensively throughout the province and in New Brunswick to visit the medial school’s teaching sites.
 This has included visits to do medical clinics in rural communities in Newfoundland and Labrador.

 Dr. Rourke has a long-standing interest in rural medicine and medical education and is a recognized leader at provincial, national and international levels.
-He was Chair (2004-2007) of the WONCA (World Organization of Family Doctors) Working Party in Rural Practice that has organized ten world rural health conferences and was involved in developing a joint WONCA/WHO project “Health for All Rural People” and co-editor of the Rural Medical Education Guidebook.
+He was Chair (2004-2007) of the WONCA (World Organization of Family Doctors) Working Party in Rural Practice that has organized 13 world rural health conferences and was involved in developing a joint WONCA/WHO project “Health for All Rural People” and co-editor of the Rural Medical Education Guidebook.
 As Project Director, Medical Education Design Team (2000-2001), for the Northern Ontario (Rural) Medical School Project proposal, Dr. Rourke was very involved in the initial development work that led to approval to build the Northern Ontario Medical School.

 Dr. Rourke grew up on a farm and attended a one room rural public school.
 He graduated with his MD from University of Western Ontario in 1976, where he completed his Family Medicine training in 1978 and his Masters of Clinical Science (Family Medicine) in 1993.
 He is certified by the College of Family Physicians of Canada in Family Medicine (1978) and emergency medicine (1985) and was awarded Fellowship in 1990, Fellowship of Rural and Remote Medicine of the SRPC (FRRMS) was awarded in 2009.